matthistuff/amazon/README.md

 ```

 (Mac) OS X >= 10.7 and Linux (x86, amd64) users can get binaries from the [releases page](https://github.com/matthistuff/amazon/releases).
 Currently I can not test other OSes than OS X and Ubuntu Linux, feel welcome to help!

+Currently you'll need an AWS access key and secret key to use the Amazon Product Advertisement API.
+Amazon CLI expects the two env variables `AMAZON_ACCESS_KEY` and `AMAZON_SECRET_KEY` to be present in order to work.